stat545ubc-2023/collaborative-group1/TEAMWORK.md

 | Sept 29   | Milestone 2 due (Exercise 3: Submitting this Milestone)|

 ### Communication:
-* We will primarily use Slack for project-related discussions and updates.
+* Channel: We will primarily use Slack for project-related discussions and updates.
 * Response Time: We aim to respond to team messages and requests within 24 hours.
+* Other: respect, active listening, constructive feedback, meeting follow-up.

 ### Conflict Resolution:
 * We will address conflicts openly and respectfully.